IBMTechSales/klp-think2022-labs/1158-Docker-Containers+OpenShift/1158-Part2-IntroOpenshift/README.md

     <br/>

-2. If you have not yet cloned the GitHub repo with the lab artifacts, run the following command on your terminal:
+2. If you have not yet cloned the GitHub repo with the lab artifacts, in a previous lab, run the following command on your terminal:

         cd /home/ibmuser